-Nocturnal leg cramps are pains that occur in the legs during the night.
-They usually cause awakenings from sleep, but they may also occur while awake at night during periods of inactivity.
-These cramps mostly happen in the calf muscles but can also occur in the thighs or feet.
+Nocturnal leg cramps are pains that occur in your legs at night.
+They usually wake you from sleep, but you can also cramp while you're awake at night during periods of inactivity.
+These cramps usually happen in your calf muscles, less often in your thighs or feet.
 Nocturnal leg cramps are quite painful and cause the affected muscles to feel tight or knotted.
 Symptoms may last from several seconds up to several minutes.
-There might also be muscle soreness after the cramp goes away.
+Your muscles be sore after the cramp goes away.

 Although anyone can get nocturnal leg cramps, the number of people who get them increases with age.
 Slightly more women than men experience these leg cramps.